dstiliadis/tutorial/Instructions.md

 ## Fault Injection
+Our goal is to use mechanisms in the mesh to debug our applications.
 We will inject a delay in the response to see how the application will behave if the downstream node is not responding fast enough.

-Apply a delay:
+We will apply a delay in the requests.

 ```
 kubectl apply -f samples/bookinfo/networking/virtual-service-ratings-test-delay.yaml
 ```

-Login with user JAson and see what happens.
+Login with user Jason and see what happens.

 Go to Jaeger and see he fault and analyze what happened